cjdbarlow/Part-One/the_cell_membrane.md

 #The Cell Membrane {#id}
 > Describe the cell membrane and cellular organelles and their properties.

+Cell membranes are:
+* Formed by a **phospholipid bilayer**
+Separates intracellular and extracellular contents.
+* **Semi-permeable**
-Cell membranes are formed by a **phospholipid bilayer** which separates intracellular and extracellular contents.
-The membrane is **semi-permeable**, which leads to different ionic concentrations (and therefore electrical charge) on either side of the membrane.
-The alteration in charge means the membrane acts as a **capacitor**, with most cells having a **resting potential 70-80mV lower** than extracellular fluid.
+Leads to different ionic concentrations (and therefore electrical charge) on either side of the membrane.
+    * Alteration in charge means the membrane acts as a **capacitor**, with most cells having a **resting potential 70-80mV lower** than extracellular fluid

 ##Ion Permeability
 At rest, the cell is:
 * Permeable to **potassium**
+    * Potassium flows out against its concentration gradient This makes the resting potential becomes more negative.
+        * This negative charge opposes the further movement of potassium and so an equilibrium is established between opposing electrical and chemical gradients
 * Impermeable to other cations

-As the membrane is permeable to potassium, it flows out against its concentration gradient.
-As this occurs the resting potential becomes more negative.
-This negative charge opposes the further movement of potassium and so an equilibrium between opposing electrical and chemical gradients.

-The membrane is not perfectly impermeable to sodium, and so a Na<sup>+</sup>-K<sup>+</sup> pump transports **three sodium ions** outside in exchange for **two potassium ions** in order to maintain these gradients.
+The membrane is not perfectly impermeable to sodium, and Na<sup>+</sup> will leak in down its concentration gradient.
+    * The 3Na<sup>+</sup>-2K<sup>+</sup> ATPase pumps **three sodium ions** outside in exchange for **two potassium ions** in order to maintain these gradients
     As there is an unequal exchange of charge, this pump is **electrogenic**.

 | Ion | [Intracellular] | [Extracellular] |
 | -- | -- | -- | -- |